CodeWicky/DWLogger/ReadMe.md

 This picture is visible state.Sure,ignore the checkBox.

+No 3.：Save log to local.
+> It's save mode in above picture,it will stop save by clicking this.

-No 3.：Interaction control button.
+No 4.：Interaction control button.
 > It's interaction enabled mode in above picture,touches will be recognized by log window.After clicking the button the log window won't recognized touches,so you can control your App.(It will force not to recognized touches when the log window is invisible.)

-No 4.：Clear logs on mobile screen.
+No 5.：Clear logs on mobile screen.
 > Clear logs on mobile screen after click it.（Have no influnce on logs back-up.）

-No 5.：Choose log level.
+No 6.：Choose log level.
 > Show log level menu by clicking,and choose which level you prefer to,it will display the level you choose but shield the others.Click the button again or somewhere else on screen to close log level menu and the configuration will make sense then.

 <p align="center" >